One World Trade Center: Design evolution

-The original design went through significant changes after the Durst Organization joined the Port Authority of New York and New Jersey as the project’s co-developer in 2010.
+The original design went through significant changes after The Durst Organization joined the Port Authority of New York and New Jersey as the project's co-developer in 2010.

 The 185 ft tall base corners were originally designed to gently slope upward and have prismatic glass.
 The corners were later squared.
-In addition, the base's walls are now covered in "hundreds of pairs of 13-foot vertical glass fins set against horizontal bands of eight-inch-wide stainless-steel slats."
+In addition, the base's walls are covered in 4,000 vertical glass fins.
+Each fin measures 13 ft tall and is placed upon a grid of horizontal stainless steel strips measuring 8 in wide.

 The spire was originally to be enclosed with a protective radome, described as a "sculptural sheath of interlocking fiberglass panels".
 The radome-enclosed spire was then changed to a plain antenna.
-Douglas Durst, the chairman of the Durst Organization, stated that the design change would save $20 million.
+Douglas Durst, the chairman of The Durst Organization, stated that the design change would save $20 million.
 SOM strongly criticized the change, and Childs said: "Eliminating this integral part of the building's design and leaving an exposed antenna and equipment is unfortunate ...
 We stand ready to work with the Port on an alternate design."
-After joining the project in 2010, the Durst Organization had suggested eliminating the radome to reduce costs, but the proposal was rejected by the Port Authority's then-executive director, Christopher O. Ward.
+After joining the project in 2010, The Durst Organization had suggested eliminating the radome to reduce costs, but the proposal was rejected by the Port Authority's then-executive director, Christopher O. Ward.
 Ward was replaced by Patrick Foye in September 2011.
 Foye changed the Port Authority's position, and the radome was removed from the plans.
 In 2012, Douglas Durst gave a statement regarding the final decision: "(the antenna) is going to be mounted on the building over the summer.
 There's no way to do anything at this point."